Movement 1The Rummage SaleDay 10

 This series holds two upheavals at once, because Scripture refuses to separate them.
 We are not isolated atoms who happen to gather on Sundays; Paul says we are one body, and individually members one of another.
 And in a body, nothing stays private.
 When one member suffers, all the members suffer with it; when one is honored, all rejoice.
 The nerve runs the length of the whole frame.

 So it is with upheaval.
-Your personal shaking ripples outward into your church; your church's shaking lands, eventually, in your own chest.
+Your own private shaking is never as sealed-off as it feels; it ripples outward into the people around you.
+And the shaking of the whole Church lands, eventually, in individual chests like yours.
 The great reformations prove it both ways.
 Luther's private torment over a guilty conscience became a continent's earthquake.
 And the communal collapses — schisms, scandals, declines — break individual hearts one at a time.
-You cannot finally tell where the personal upheaval ends and the communal one begins, because in the body of Christ they were never two separate things.
+The personal upheaval and the Church's are distinct, but in the body of Christ they were never sealed off from one another.

 When one member suffers, all the members suffer with it.
 Or when one member is honored, all the members rejoice with it.